 In about 1.5 km, the Rua Ponte da Vala eventually peters out, and becomes a lane, below.

 This lane also peters out and becomes a narrow path.

 This path was lovely in the cool spring morning, with birds chirping and the aroma of the flowering trees.
 I was in heaven.

 The path continues to follow the river until you come to this old structure, a mill perhaps.
 The trail divides here, and I turned right and up the hill by mistake.
-(You can see this on the route map, above, if you zoom in.)
 Stay low, left and down by the river here.
 I had to retrace my steps back down to the river.
 I'm not sure how I missed any markings.

 This was one of the very few times when I climbed too high and too soon, when I made my mistake!
 I must have been anticipating the elevation changes for the day.